Room 13 2022

 Ask these questions frequently, ‘Do I know what I am supposed to be doing?’
 ‘Am I doing it?’

-An independent learner would answer ‘Yes’ to both questions.
+An independent learner would be able to answer ‘Yes!’ to both questions.

 Plan time on a task carefully so that it can be finished on time.